-They report as we get older we tend to develop health conditions.
+They report as we get older, we tend to develop health conditions.
 Over half of this group suffers from three or more chronic diseases.
-These include heart disease, arthritis, diabetes, cancer, and high blood pressure to name a few.
+These include heart disease, arthritis, diabetes, cancer, and high blood pressure, to name a few.

-Many of these people end up requiring help with normal activities of daily living.
-These are things we take for granted today, that we learned how to do as an infant, that at some point due to illness, accident or the impact of aging.
+Many of these people end up requiring help with routine activities of daily living.
+These daily living activities are the things we take for granted today that we learned how to do as an infant.
+But, at some point, we will need help with these daily living activities every day because of an illness, accident, or the impact of aging.

 “Currently, it (Alzheimer’s) is 100% incurable and it is 100% fatal,” said John Feather, PhD, CEO, Grantmakers in Aging and former Chair of American Society on Aging’s Board of Directors